-As may be expected, older people are among those who often buy ‘meals for one/two’ , but an increasing number are still feeding a family.
-Rising house prices, the difficulty in finding a decent house to rent, divorce and job losses are some factors behind the growing numbers of ‘boomerang children’: adults who return to live with their parents when circumstances make this the best option.
+As may be expected, older people are among those who often buy ‘meals for one/two’, but an increasing number still feeds a family.
+Rising house prices, the difficulty in finding a decent house to rent, divorce and job losses are factors behind the growing numbers of ‘boomerang children’: adults who return to live with their parents when circumstances make this the best option.
 Although cashiers at your checkouts are no doubt familiar with the traditional sight of little old ladies only buying one tin of cat food, other retirees are catering for dinner parties or purchasing expensive bottles of wine as a regular treat.
 With the pension age in many countries on the rise, lots of senior citizens will spend more years earning money via a salary or their own business, giving them a larger income than people of the same age a decade or two ago.
-Upselling is the obvious retail response – many of these people appreciate little everyday luxuries, and can afford to pay for them.
+Upselling is the obvious retail response – many of these people appreciate little everyday luxuries and can afford to pay for them.

 Retailers must adapt to win over older shoppers